A feast of walks, counting steps, and getting there.

 Saturday 8th of April Berwick to Lewes walk

-This is not just going for a walk, this is trying to navigate a walk I haven’t done before in an area I don’t know.
-The intention is to get to know it so I can lead a new walk.
-At this point my loyal companion & occasional walking partner, summoned up his inner scout & I happily handed over the one paper map.
+This is not just going for a walk, this is trying to navigate a walk.
+The intention is to get to know the area, so I can lead a new walk.
+At this point, my loyal companion & occasional walking partner, summoned up his inner scout & he happily took the lead with the one paper map.

 Just get us to our destination.!

-No map needed for this, no engineering works, no strikes, and pre paid for tickets.
-I set off with the Mole to ‘test run’ the walk.
-Last June I led this walk starting off at Newhaven to give it more length.
-This time starting from Seaford it’s not long before you’re going up the cliffs and it’s as vigorous as I remember.
-The golf course seems to have cut in to some of the cliff top at Seaford Nature Reserve which isn’t good.
-We managed to walk it in good time and were back at East Dean before 4pm.
+Starting from Seaford it’s not long before you’re going up the cliffs and it’s as vigorous as I remember.
+The golf course seems to have cut into some of the cliff tops at Seaford Nature Reserve.
+This isn’t good for us walkers.
+We managed to walk it in good time though and had great weather.

 I’m leading my annual walk along The Seven Sisters today.
 I may well do it again later in the year if they are short of walk leaders.